postman721/Spin-Fm/README.md

 When the content of the folder or location changes and does not seem to refresh, remember to refresh the tree via addressbar navigation.
 For example: Type /home and hit return/enter from the keyboard.

-<b>Do not paint your selections for copying, moving or deletion</b>: This will likely cause issues.
+<b>Do not paint your selections for copying, moving or deletion with a mouse</b>: This will likely cause issues.
 Press CTRL and point and click through the objects.

 After selected, right-click and choose a proper menu action.